-This is one bad Mustang.
+This was once again one bad Mustang.
 444 horsepower and 380 ft/lb torque from a little ‘ol 302 cubic inch (5.0L) having 11.0:1 compression engine with a base price of $40,995.
 The engine uses a chain driven double overhead cam, 4 valves per cylinder, hydraulic lash adjusters and variable intake and exhaust timing (VCT).
 What this means to the driver is they have about 7,500 RPMs to play withTypical of all mustangs, it has a front engine and rear drive.
 Rumored to be a 4 passenger car, I sincerely doubt it unless they consist of the driver, passenger and 2 beers.
 The Laguna Seca has a rear seat delete, but I guess if your passengers were laying down, you could get 2 small people back there.

 The Boss for all its good points has one major flaw.
 It cannot go any faster than the GT Mustang.
 That sucks.
 The GT gets to 155 mph in 5th gear and just stops there, you waste a whole gear!
 The Boss get to 155mph faster than the GT, but it stops there too.
 One can remove the speed limiter restriction on the car, but it voids the warranty.
 Hum.
 Speed limiters suck.